Lodges and Glamping

 The Lake Quinault Lodge offers historic, yet family-friendly lodging in Olympic National Park with an indoor pool and lake sports.
 Photo Credit: Catherine Parker

-The north side of Olympic National Park offers several options from the rustic to the refined.
+The north side of Olympic National Park offers several options, from the rustic to the refined.
 Lake Crescent Lodge also offers gracious rooms in a historic lodge.
 Log Cabin Resort offers family-friendly camping cabins and kayaks.
 Sol Duc Hot Springs offers lodging close to the Hot Springs pool.

 Lake Quinault Lodge Review

-Olympic National Park with Kids
+Olympic National Park with Kids and Pets

 Find Olympic National Park Junior Ranger booklets at visitor centers and ranger stations.
-At the visitor center, kids can check out a Discovery Packet, a backpack filled with field guides, binoculars and magnifying lens to explore Olympic National Park more thoroughly.
+At the visitor center, kids can check out a Discovery Packet, a backpack filled with field guides, binoculars and a magnifying lens to explore Olympic National Park more thoroughly.

 The Ocean Stewards Patch guides kids 4 and up through the diverse marine life in the park.
 And kids get a souvenir patch.